-Visiting Montreal in early fall will not only score you a better hotel price than summer, but the city will seem a bit quieter and it will be easier to get into popular restaurants and tourist attractions.
+Visiting Montreal in fall will not only score you a better hotel price than summer, but the city will seem a bit quieter and it will be easier to get into popular restaurants and tourist attractions.

 One major plus about early fall is the gorgeous autumn foliage.
 Walking up to Mont Royal is a must this time of year to fully appreciate the beautiful colors of the season.

 As mentioned earlier, Montreal is a festival city and the events of summer don’t stop once the temperatures begin to dip.

 Montreal in Winter: December - February